 Maybe you’ve got it all mapped out, want total control, and are ready to make the switch to the cloud.
 Once you know what you need, think about how much you need and what options to consider.

 Think about how many visitors you currently have or expect to have.
 Will you need scalability options in the future?
 How much technical know-how do you have?
-How much do you want to want to handle on your own?
+How much do you want to handle on your own?
 These are just some of the questions to consider when thinking about what to look for in a website hosting company.

 Selecting a web host is not very different from picking a caretaker, a bank, or anything else you place trust in when handling something valuable.
 You want high quality and value for your money because they are keeping watch over something you don’t want compromised.

 When selecting a web host, we think we know what we’re talking about: we’ve been at this a long time.

 Let us show you why Better is Built In with Fully Managed Hosting from Nexcess.
 Try Fully Managed WordPress or WooCommerce from Nexcess to experience it for yourself.
 Start your free trial today.